nhjschulz/flashcontainer/README.md

 ## Contribution

-We welcome contribution, but unless you explicitly state otherwise: Any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without anyadditional terms or conditions.
+We welcome contribution, but unless you explicitly state otherwise: Any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.